 My Toddler Doesn’t Eat!
 Why?
 Here Are 5 Reasons

 This page is no replacement for medical advice.
-If you think there is a medical reason why your toddler doesn’t eat, then you should seek out a face to face consultation with a pediatrician, or a dietician.
+If you think there is a medical reason why your toddler doesn’t eat, then you should seek out a face-to-face consultation with a pediatrician or a dietician.
 Whilst the internet is an excellent source of info, it is no replacement for medical advice where needed.

-If you are going through the ‘my toddler doesn’t eat’ phase, then these 5 non-medical reasons might be the reason.
+If you are going through the ‘my toddler doesn’t eat’ phase, these 5 non-medical reasons might be the reason.

-Toddlers Don’t Grow As Much
+Toddlers Don’t Grow As Much.

 Babies grow quickly, but when your child reaches 2-3 years old, their growth slows down, meaning they don’t need as much to eat as they used to.